pookage/aframe-shy-entity/README.md

-# a-shy-entity
+# A-Frame ShyBox

-An A-Frame Component that doesn't like being looked at
+A generic A-Frame component that can be attached to any entity, and make that entity shy.

-test 2
+- Attached entity will jump in shock when it is looked at.